WKDN (AM): Sports talk comes to 950 AM

 In August 2005, WPEN announced that they would be ending the oldies format in favor of sports talk.
 The change became effective on October 3, 2005.
 WPEN affiliated with Fox Sports Radio.

 In early 2007, WPEN was able to increase its daytime power from 5,000 to 25,000 watts.
 Previously nondirectional during daylight hours, it switched to directional operation, using the three towers it had previously used for nighttime broadcasting at its longtime transmitter site in the Overbrook Park section of Philadelphia.
 In June 2008, WPEN was granted a construction permit for a second daytime power increase, this time to 43,000 watts.

 On March 2, 2007, a blogger reported the possibility that the station could change their slogan to "Sports Radio 950", after discovering the registrations of the domains mysportsradio950.com and sportsradio950online.com.
 On March 12, 2007, WPEN started calling itself "Sports Radio 950" or "Philly's Sports Radio 950".
-On April 1, 2008, WPEN dropped Fox Sports and became the new home of ESPN Radio in Philadelphia, replacing the former WPHY (now WCHR 920 AM in Trenton, New Jersey which dropped the ESPN Radio format January 7 of that year), with the new tagline being "950 ESPN Philadelphia" and carries ESPN Radio programming including Major League Baseball with the State Farm Home Run Derby, the All-Star Game and World Series (the latter two coming over from WPHT), the NBA, the Bowl Championship Series and Mike and Mike in the Morning (simulcast with ESPN2).
+On April 1, 2008, WPEN dropped Fox Sports and became the new home of ESPN Radio in Philadelphia, replacing WPHY (a station in Trenton, New Jersey, which had served as Philadelphia's ESPN Radio affiliate prior to January 7 of that year), with the new tagline being "950 ESPN Philadelphia" and carried ESPN Radio programming including its Major League Baseball broadcasts with the State Farm Home Run Derby, the All-Star Game and World Series (the latter two coming over from WPHT), the NBA, the Bowl Championship Series and Mike and Mike in the Morning.

 97.5 The Fanatic

-On October 9, 2009, WPEN's sports format began to be simulcasted on WPEN-FM (formerly WNUW) under the identity of "97.5 The Fanatic."
-Most, if not all, of their programming was simulcast, with few programming from ESPN.
-The on-air lineup included Mike & Mike in the Morning (from ESPN Radio), Brian Baldinger, Harry Mayes, Tony Bruno, Mike Missanelli, Jon Marks and Tom Byrne.
-97.5 The Fanatic also became the flagship station of the Philadelphia 76ers and Philadelphia Flyers in 2012.
+On October 9, 2009, WPEN's sports format began to be simulcast on WPEN-FM under the identity of "97.5 The Fanatic."
+Most, if not all, of their programming was simulcast, with few programs from the national ESPN Radio lineup.
+The on-air lineup included Mike & Mike in the Morning from ESPN Radio, and local shows with Brian Baldinger, Harry Mayes, Tony Bruno, Mike Missanelli, Jon Marks and Tom Byrne.
+WPEN-FM also became the flagship station of the Philadelphia 76ers and Philadelphia Flyers in 2012.

 Sale to Family Radio

-Greater Media announced on September 21, 2012, that it would sell 950 WPEN to Family Radio, which began airing its Christian radio programming on the station on December 21, 2012, at 6:00 p.m., ending the simulcast of WPEN-FM.
+Greater Media announced on September 21, 2012, that it would sell WPEN AM to Family Radio, which began airing its Christian radio programming on the station on December 21, 2012, at 6:00 p.m., ending the simulcast of WPEN-FM.
 At that time, after 83 years of broadcasting in Philadelphia, WPEN signed off for the last time, and the station then returned to the air under the call letters WKDN, a call sign previously used in the market on 800 AM (now WTMR) and 106.9 FM (now WKVP).
-106.9 was Family Radio's previous Philadelphia station, which they had been forced to sell earlier in the year, after spending $100 million and taking out large loans to promote their discredited rapture prediction.
+The 106.9 facility was Family Radio's previous Philadelphia station, which they had been forced to sell earlier in the year, after spending $100 million and taking out large loans to promote their discredited rapture prediction.